 We report our financial results and most of our revenues are recorded in U.S. dollars.
 However, substantially all of the research and development expenses of our Israeli operations, as well as a portion of the cost of revenues, selling and marketing, and general and administrative expenses of our Israeli operations, are incurred in New Israeli Shekels.
 As a result, we are exposed to exchange rate risks that may adversely affect our financial results.
 If the New Israeli Shekel appreciates against the U.S. dollar or if the value of the New Israeli Shekel declines against the U.S. dollar at a time when the rate of inflation in the cost of Israeli goods and services exceeds the rate of decline in the relative value of the New Israeli Shekel, then the U.S. dollar cost of our operations in Israel would increase and our results of operations would be adversely affected.
 Our Israeli operations also could be adversely affected if we are unable to effectively hedge against currency fluctuations in the future.
 We cannot predict any future trends in the rate of inflation or deflation in Israel or the rate of appreciation or devaluation of the New Israeli Shekel against the U.S. dollar.
-The Israeli annual rate of inflation (deflation) amounted to 0.6%, 0.8% and 0.3% for the calendar years 2019, 2018 and 2017, respectively.
-The annual appreciation (devaluation) of the New Israeli Shekel in relation to the U.S. dollar amounted to 7.8%, (8.1%), and 9.8% for the calendar years 2019, 2018 and 2017, respectively.
+The Israeli annual rate of (deflation) inflation amounted to (0.7%), 0.6%, and 0.8% for the calendar years 2020, 2019 and 2018, respectively.
+The annual appreciation (devaluation) of the New Israeli Shekel in relation to the U.S. dollar amounted to 7.0%, 7.8% and (8.1%) for the calendar years 2020, 2019 and 2018, respectively.

-We also have substantial revenues and expenses that are denominated in non-US currencies other than the New Israeli Shekel, particularly the Euro and the Singapore Dollar.
+We also have substantial revenues and expenses that are denominated in non-U.S. currencies other than the New Israeli Shekel, particularly the Euro and the Singapore Dollar.
 Therefore, our operating results and cash flows are also subject to fluctuations due to changes in the relative values of the U.S. dollar and those foreign currencies.
 These fluctuations could negatively affect our operating results and could cause our revenues and net income or loss to vary from quarter to quarter.
 Furthermore, where our sales are denominated in U.S. dollars, a strengthening of the dollar against other currencies could make our products less competitive in those foreign markets and collection of receivables more difficult.